 Academic Concern, Conditional Standing/Dismissal and Readmission

 All students permitted to enroll at Rider University are in good standing and are qualified to be bona fide students.
 Decisions regarding academic progress, conditional standing, and dismissal for poor scholarship are the responsibility of the Committee on Academic Standing within each college or school.
 These committees may establish and apply criteria in addition to the minimum university cumulative grade point average (GPA).
 Using approved academic criteria, the Committee on Academic Standing within each college or school may review the academic record of any student.
-The following applies to all graduate students.

 Upon review of a student’s academic record, a Committee on Academic Standing may issue a letter of concern, which responds to academic progress that does not meet college, school or university expectations, and describes an academic plan of study that must be met in the subsequent semester.
 Students who fail to pursue a course of study prescribed by an academic standing committee, who do unsatisfactory work in the prescribed course of study, or who fail to meet other academic standards may be placed on Conditional Academic Standing or dismissed.

 Upon review of a student’s academic record, a Committee on Academic Standing may place a student on Conditional Academic Standing.
 In reaching this decision, the committee may require a student who does unsatisfactory work to pursue a specific course of study during a particular academic session.
 Students who fail to pursue a course of study prescribed by an academic standing committee, who do unsatisfactory work in the prescribed course of study, or who fail to meet other academic standards may be continued on Conditional Academic Standing or may be dismissed without further right of appeal.
-There must be substantial evidence of proper motivation and a capacity for doing graduate level work to warrant maintaining a student in school with a record of continued conditional status as opposed to dismissal.
+There must be substantial evidence of proper motivation and a capacity for doing college level work to warrant maintaining a student in school with a record of continued conditional status as opposed to dismissal.

 Students who wish to appeal a dismissal must submit a written statement of appeal to the academic dean of their college or school within 10 days from the date on their letter of dismissal.
 All appeals submitted by the deadline will receive consideration by the appropriate academic standing committee.